-- Annual reviews - 3 (or 4) year review (review occurs at the end of 2nd or 3rd year) - End of year 5: prepare the tenure dossier (see exception on next slide) - You provide CV + Research, Teaching, Service statements - Dept P&T committee (all full profs) vote on whether to get letters - After letters arrive, small committee adds to the dossier its evaluations of research, teaching, service, promise for the future - Early fall: Dept vote.
-Head adds his/her evaluation to the dossier - Dossier goes to college, then campus committee, then provost
+- Annual reviews - 3 (or 4) year review (review occurs at the end of 2nd or 3rd year) - End of year 5 (or 6): prepare the tenure dossier (see exception on next slide) - You provide CV + Research, Teaching, Service statements - Dept committee (all tenured profs) vote on whether to get letters - After letters arrive, small committee or designated internal reviewer adds to the dossier their evaluations of research, teaching, service, promise for the future - Early fall: Dept vote.
+Head/Chair adds his/her evaluation to the dossier. - Dossier goes to college/school (there may be more information gathered here) - On to campus committee, then provost (perhaps Board of Trustees ...)